Gerald Pizzuto: Trial in Idaho

 An agreement was reached between the state authorities of both Washington and Idaho to allow Pizzuto to be put on trial first in Idaho before the case in Washington.

 On March 27, 1986, Pizzuto was found guilty of two counts of first-degree murder, two counts of felony murder, one count of robbery and one count of grand theft by an Idaho County jury.

 On May 23, 1986, Judge George C. Reinhardt sentenced 30-year-old Gerald Ross Pizzuto Jr. to death for each count of first-degree murder.
-Apart from the two death sentences, Pizzuto also received a 14-year jail term for grand theft and life imprisonment for robbery.
+Apart from the two death sentences, Pizzuto also received a 14-year prison term for grand theft and life imprisonment for robbery.

 On the other hand, Pizzuto's accomplices – William Odom Jr. and James Rice – were each sentenced to prison terms for lesser charges (second-degree murder for Odom and voluntary manslaughter for Rice) after they reached plea agreements and turned state evidence against Pizzuto.
 Both Rice and Odom served 12 years in prison before they were eventually released in 1998 and 1999, respectively.

 Trials in Washington

 After his sentencing in Idaho for the murders of the Herndons, Pizzuto was brought back to Washington to stand trial for the murders of Rita Drury and John Jones.

 On September 30, 1987, King County Superior Court Judge James Sullivan convicted Pizzuto of second-degree murder with respect to the death of Jones.

 On October 20, 1987, in a separate court, a Superior County jury found Pizzuto guilty of first-degree murder in the killing of Drury.

 On December 7, 1987, Pizzuto was sentenced to 28 years and six months' imprisonment for the murder of Jones and another 41 years and one month for the murder of Drury.
 The sentences were ordered to run consecutively, making it a total of 69 years and seven months in prison.

 John Rodewald, Pizzuto's accomplice in the Drury case, was originally charged with first-degree murder but later pleaded guilty to robbery after agreeing to testify against Pizzuto in the trial.
-Rodewald was released in September 1987 after completing his jail term.
+Rodewald was released in September 1987 after completing his prison term.